SET001/node_ip_lookup/README.md

 ## Notices
 - to simplify things I only used limited set of data from what ipwhois.io is providing
 - I implemented caching with sqlite in-memory DB to simplify deployment of this app.
-It is possible to implement redis based cache (wich support TTLs out of the box) but that would require additionall steps to prepare deployment infrastructure
+It is possible to implement cache based on any other DB - for instance redis based (wich support TTLs out of the box).
+But that would require additionall steps to prepare deployment infrastructure.

 ## Todo
 - [ ] better file structure